rodlukas/UP-admin/README.md

 The app is **resilient against JS errors** thanks to **[React Error Boundaries](https://reactjs.org/docs/error-boundaries.html)**.
 **[`React.lazy` + `React Suspense`](https://reactjs.org/docs/code-splitting.html)** are used for
-**loading speed** of the whole app.
+**faster loading** of the whole app.
-[Webpack DevServer](https://webpack.js.org/configuration/dev-server/) is integrated in development phase with [Django](https://www.djangoproject.com/) dev server with all the related benefits including [HMR](https://webpack.js.org/guides/hot-module-replacement/).
+[Webpack DevServer](https://webpack.js.org/configuration/dev-server/) is integrated in a development phase with [Django](https://www.djangoproject.com/) dev server with all the related benefits including [HMR](https://webpack.js.org/guides/hot-module-replacement/).

 ### Deployed apps and tools

 The app is deployed to **4 PaaS [Heroku](https://www.heroku.com/) environments** varying in version of the deployed app, database instance, debugging options and colors of the menu.
-Besides, the app can be run in a local dev environment of course.
+Additionaly, the app can be run in a local dev environment of course.

 > **List of environments:**
 >